The Book of Tasty and Healthy Food: Origins

 Following the Russian Revolution, the official ideology promoted communal food preparation and dining, to maximise use of labour and resources and to liberate women to work.
-However, combined with widespread food shortages, this resulted in poor food quality and limited choice.

 Anastas Mikoyan, who was People's Commissar of the Food Industry of the USSR in the 1930s, became convinced that the USSR needed to modernise the way it produced and consumed food.
 He travelled widely, bringing many innovations back to the USSR, including the manufacture of canned goods and the mass production of ice cream.
 In the late 1930s, he spearheaded a project to produce a home cookbook which would encourage a return to the domestic kitchen.

 Prior to its introduction, the staple cookbook of Russian cuisine had been Elena Molokhovets' A Gift to Young Housewives, which had been published in numerous editions in late 19th- and early 20th-century Russia and remained in many households after the Revolution.
 However, as it had been aimed at middle- and upper-class households, it was frowned upon as being bourgeois.
 Moreover, many of its recipes relied on ingredients that were unavailable and techniques that were impractical in Soviet Russia.